Skip to main content

 • To provide context to your research and demonstrate that your paper is well-researched.

-• To allow readers to find the original source and learn more about some aspect that you mentioned only briefly in the document.
+• To allow readers to find the original source and learn more about some aspects you mentioned briefly in the document.

 What and When to Cite?